nekocode/Items/README.md

 items.notifyDataSetChanged();
 ```

-If you want to handler the item event such as itemView click / long click, or childView's event.
+If you want to handler the item's events such as itemView click / long click, or childView's event.
 You can setup an `ItemEventHandler` for the `ItemPool`:

 ```java
 items.onEvent(new ItemEventHandler() {